Apply for financial aid HERE!

 At West Virginia University at Parkersburg, we pride ourselves in being a place where a student can begin and continue to obtain the benefits of pursuing a quality higher education.
 Our price is extremely affordable and we offer a variety of college degrees structured to meet current and future needs of our students.

-In addition to WVU Parkersburg’s competitive pricing, the staff in our Financial Aid Office aim to enhance the growth, development and performance of our students by providing financial resources and information that will enable students to maximize their educational experience.
+In addition to WVU Parkersburg’s competitive pricing, the staff in our Office of Student Financial Assistance aim to enhance the growth, development and performance of our students by providing financial resources and information that will enable students to maximize their educational experience.
 Financial resources are typically based on financial need (determined by the FAFSA) and academic ability.

 More than 70% of WVU Parkersburg students receive some type of financial aid.
 This student financial assistance is available in the form of grants, loans, need-based and academic scholarships, and/or student employment.